Measurement Types

 Reflective and Transmissive

-Reflective color measurement measures color as reflected off of the surface of a medium (ie: ink on a paper).
+Reflective color measurement measures color as reflected off of the surface of a medium (ie: ink on paper).

 Aperture Size